nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 She has a lot of unique tops that were the style I was after.
 I love sweaters, but since I live in Texas there aren't a lot of opportunities to wear them.
 Plus, I have a ton of cozy, store-bought ones that I rotate through during our 2 weeks of winter.
 I was looking for some patterns that were long-sleeved, fairly simple to make, and would be appropriate for our climate- maybe something I could wear into spring perhaps?

 I'll post my thoughts and modifications below.
-I won't be reposting anything from the pattern.
-If you want to try it out, buy it.
+I won't be reposting anything from the pattern specifically.

 ## Review